This is a hybrid position located in Texas. Please read the full job description for more details.

 Must be based in Corpus Christi, Austin, or Houston metro areas and willing to commute to regional offices in these locations.
 This is a hybrid role that will include work from home, in-office (in regions where a TCE office is located) and in-person activities and expectations.

 Major functions and responsibilities:

 - Staff Management - Lead, supervise, and coach TCE Fund’s organizing and coordinating staff.
 Provide individualized and detailed work plans and development goals.
 Support organizers via weekly check-ins, semi-annual performance reviews, training, and guidance to ensure accountability and growth of organizing staff.
-Serve as a member of the TCE Fund management bargaining team in negotiations with employee representatives.
+May serve as a member of the TCE Fund management bargaining team in negotiations with employee representatives.

 - Campaign Support - Work with TCE Fund staff, consultants, and coalition allies to develop, implement, and support data-driven campaign plans with measurable benchmarks and goals that build a strong base of volunteers and develop new leaders.
 Win campaign victories that move corporate decision-makers (i.e. financial institutions that fund petrochemical expansion) and governmental leaders and agencies on important actions and policies.

 - Project Management - Design and implement templates using project management software that keeps staff on track to achieve campaign objectives and organizational goals.
 Update and manage project templates based on debriefs and feedback.
 Create systems for organizers to retain and develop volunteers through ladders of engagement.